jeeva1429/random-meal-loader/README.md

 - Click on the "Random Meal" button to generate a random meal.
 - Use the search bar or drop-down menus to search for meals in different categories and regions.
 - Click on a meal to see its details.
-- Credits
-- This project was created by **jeeva parkkavan** as part of **Kalvium** using the MealDB API.
-Special thanks to the creators of the MealDB API for providing the data and resources necessary to build this project.